DaraAbboushi/Udacity-Capstone-Arvato-Bertelsmann-Customer-Segmentation-Project/README.md

 •  Customer Segmentation Part1.ipynb : It includes Data analysis and Unsurvised learning techinques to compare general population to the company's customers.

-• AMachine Learning Models Part2.ipynb : It includes Supervised learning techniques to predict which individuals are most likely to respond to a mailout campaign.
+• Machine Learning Models Part2.ipynb : It includes Supervised learning techniques to predict which individuals are most likely to respond to a mailout campaign.

 And two python files,